achapman77/gatsby-bootcamp-contentful/src/posts/gatsby/gatsby.md

 date: "2021-07-23"
 ---

-I just launched a new bootcamp
+I just launched a new flashbang

 ![Flashbang](./flashbang.jpeg)